luc-ass/docker-telegram-notifier/README.md

 A Telegram integration to notify Docker events.
 This service notifies about container `start`, `stop`, `restart` events, and changes of Docker `healthcheck status`.
 If you wish you can add more event notifications in `templates.js` file.

+If you spot any problems, feel free to fix it and open a [pull request](https://github.com/luc-ass/docker-telegram-notifier/pulls) or open a new [issue](https://github.com/luc-ass/docker-telegram-notifier/issues).

 ## How to Run

 1. [Set up a telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot) and get the `Bot Token`. then add the bot to a group and make it admin and [extract the Chat ID](https://stackoverflow.com/a/32572159/882223).